 Yumi Goto wears many hats—she is a prolific independent curator, editor, consultant, researcher, educator and publisher currently based in Tokyo.
 She is the co-founder and curator of the Reminders Photography Stronghold, a gallery space in Tokyo that is home to a variety of photography-related endeavors, including exhibitions, workshops, a photobook publishing house, a juried grant and a dedicated photobook library.
 Goto frequently collaborates with artists who work in areas plagued by conflict, human rights abuses, and natural disasters.

-LensCulture is honored that Goto has agreed to be a member of the jury for the Magnum Photography Awards 2017.
+LensCulture was honored that Goto agreed to be a member of the jury for the Magnum Photography Awards 2017.
 We spoke with her about the foundation of an artist’s commitment to their work, the value of local storytelling, and the critical research that can push a project to the next level—

 LC: When working with photographers, you often ask, “Why are you so committed to the subject matter in your photographs?”
 What kind of responses are you looking for—what can that connection look like?

 YG: I like asking that question because I want to understand the photographer’s level of commitment to the subject matter.
 That commitment will mean a real caring for the issue, and it means they have done their research on the background.
 If we’re talking about a photographer who lives inside of the circumstances they’re photographing, their connection is obvious: they care because it is their story that they’re expressing.
 But if it’s a photographer who’s coming from the outside, I want to know that they are as committed as the person who lives through it every day.

 LC: On a similar note, there are many photojournalists who travel to countries outside of their own to capture atrocities around the world.
 When you’ve talked to photojournalists who work outside their home country, what do you find motivates them?